Need an up-to-date CV? Read our CV writing tips!

 Check, check and check again – no typos!

 Checking your spelling and grammar is essential.
 You might want to ask someone to look over your work as well as using spell check and looking up any words you’re unsure of!

 Why not check out some brilliant spelling and grammar checkers to improve your writing?
 We particularly like Grammarly.

 Make your CV role specific

 Make sure you tailor your CV to suit the job you’re applying for.
 It’s very tempting to try to cut corners with a generic ‘one size fits all’ CV, but it is unlikely you’ll get away with it.
 Always read the role’s exact requirements and re-word your CV accordingly.
 This will involve you doing your research so you know exactly what the employer is looking for, it may take a bit of effort, but if it puts you one step closer to your dream job so it’s well worth it!

 Once you are convinced that your CV meets all the job criteria and portrays you in the best possible way you are ready to search and apply!

-Take a look at our website for more advice on CVs, interview preparation, and all things relating to your job search!
+Take a look at our Advance Advice for more help with CVs, interview preparation, and all things relating to your job search!